The Bankrate promise

 Debt consolidation loan

 Imagine that you have three credit cards, each with an outstanding balance.
 You’re making three payments each month at three interest rates.
-A debt consolidation loan allows you to borrow the money needed to pay off all three cards, and you’ll pay that loan back with one payment per month, often while saving money in the process due to lower interest rates.
+A debt consolidation loan allows you to borrow the money needed to pay off all three cards.
+You’ll also pay that loan back with one payment per month, often while saving money due to lower interest rates.